“How will I feel in one year about this current conflict in my relationship?”

 By envisioning their relationship in the future, people can shift the focus away from their current feelings and mitigate conflicts.”

-For the study, people thought about a recent relationship conflict.
+For the study, couples were asked to think back to a recent conflict.

 Mr Huynh said: